Blog

 Full text

-Ecumenical Meatload–from Get Thee to a Bakery
+Ecumenical Meatloaf–from Get Thee to a Bakery

 What got my attention was a BuzzFeed post I saw a few days ago.
 I would put it in the snarky-remarks-Europeans-make-about-Americans category.
 Lots of snark.
 So much you need subcategories.
 What irritates Europeans about Americans who travel…